nicoferreyra/people-pictures/readme.md

 # People pictures API

 This project is a REST API made to fetch Tarmac.io people.
-It also allows to fetch roles and cities where the company operates.
+It also allows to fetch roles and cities of the company's people.

 ## Built With